jenny-codes/zen-of-python-website/README.md

-For part2 I chose B) to create a webpage that displays quotes from The Zen of Python.
+Randomly display quotes from The Zen of Python.
+Built within 1.5 hr.
 Usage:
   1. Download the file
   2. Direct to the root of pythonzen